pkdevboxy/features/jvm/ide-integration/README.md

 - a single catch-all classpath
 - Java language settings

-A quite simple model, modelled into our existing EclipseModel.
+A quite simple model, modeled into our existing EclipseModel.
 Eclipse, through Buildship, nicely use TAPI to get the existing EclipseModel.

 This model allows users to do things like importing test external dependencies in production code without notifying any problem.
 Raw Eclipse projects and Maven imported projects behave in the same way, it’s the Eclipse model itself that leaks here.